railsuser2014/openobject-doc-book-en/5/5_14_Stock/index.rst

 Your Warehouse
 **************

- *Open ERP's stock management is at once very simple, flexible and complete.
+ *OpenERP's stock management is at once very simple, flexible and complete.
  It is based on the concept of double entry that revolutionized accounting.
  The system can be described by Lavoisier's maxim “nothing lost, everything changed” or, better, “everything moved”.
 In OpenERP you do not talk of disappearance, consumption or loss of products: